jkeohan/scatterplot-workshop/README.md

 Each item in the existing dataset array is an object with key\value pairs and the key that stores the values we need is called: **Region**

-D3 offers a set of convenience methods for manipulating data which are available in the full d3 library or in the d3-collection module.
+D3 offers a set of convenience methods for manipulating data which are available in the full d3 library or in the **d3-collection module**.
 One method in particular is [d3.set](https://github.com/d3/d3-collection/blob/master/README.md#set) which is like ES6 Sets in that it creates a new object that stores unique values.
-There are some additional differences however they aren't relevant to the topic at hand.

-Let's create a new function called **renderLegend** as follows that takes in our dataset and console.logs it.
+Let's create a new function called **renderLegend** that takes in our current dataset and console logs it to confirm it's working.

 ```
 function renderLegend(data) {
  console.log(data)
 }
 ```

-Now inside of the **getData** function let's add the function to lines **10** and **16** passing it **storage**
+Now inside of the **getData** function let's add the function passing it **storage**

 ```
 renderLegend(storage);